-Massimo De Carlo, worldwidely famous art dealer, being at a turning point of his activity, selects this context for his new Gallery, in a clear contradiction with the White Cube exhibition spaces trend.
+Massimo De Carlo, worldwide famous art dealer, being at a turning point of his activity, selects this context for his new Gallery, in a clear contradiction with the White Cube exhibition spaces trend.

 The apartment went through a careful restoration by Binocle Studio and the supervision of Antonio Citterio and of course approved step by step by the Superintendent Authorities.

-The design team imposed that the lighting system only mounting possibility was on the wall.
+Given the historical context, the lighting system only mounting possibility was on the walls, leaving the feature ceilings intact.
 With this challenge as the starting point, together with the basic requirement to illuminate properly not only the continuously changing art exhibits, but the space itself, the task wasn’t simple at all.

 This lighting beam, despite its minimal looks, had to be developed solving various problems of wiring, remote power supply units storing and maintenance, all contained in the luminous structure.

-All the lighting system was also designed to offer maximum flexibility for the various exhibition purposes.
+All the Massimo De Carlo Gallery lighting system was also designed to offer maximum flexibility for the various exhibition purposes.
 This led to a Dynamic White technology, giving the opportunity to change lighting scenarios, intensities, and colour temperature.